 - Flexibility of Options

-Traditional funerals (involving a burial) usually have a strict series of events that the bereaved follow, and most funeral directors are not particularly flexible when it comes to altering the schedule or augmenting the service.
-Although funerals can take place at a number of venues (such as a funeral home, a place of worship or a cemetery), many funerals are not especially dissimilar from one another.
+A traditional funeral involves a burial and usually consists of a strict series of events that the bereaved follow.
+Most funeral directors are not particularly flexible when it comes to altering the schedule of events or augmenting the funeral service.
+Although funerals can take place at different venues, such as a funeral home, a place of worship or a cemetery, they all tend to be very similar.

-Of course, there are a number of benefits to such a regimented event.
-For one, the bereaved need not expend extra time or energy organizing a unique event, which can be agonizing during times of grief.
-This streamlined process cuts back on costs associated with customization.
+Of course, there are benefits to such a structured event.
+For one, the funeral home handles most of the planning, meaning the family doesn’t have to spend time and energy organizing an event while they are grieving a new loss.
+This streamlined process may help the family cut back on costs associated with customization, while still allowing things like flowers, readings and eulogies to be chosen to personalize the event.
 Funerals are traditional and sacrosanct, and few people regret them.

-Burials happen fast; even waiting two or three weeks to inter a casket is pushing the boundaries of appropriate funeral behavior.
-Some cultural and religious traditions require that the deceased is committed in his/her final resting place within a day of his/her passing, and most others expect not more than a week to go by before a proper burial takes place.
-The funeral ceremony must occur before the deceased is laid to rest, which means loved ones have precious little time to plan and prepare for their final goodbyes.
+Burials happen fast; even waiting two or three weeks to inter a casket is pushing the boundaries of appropriate funeral etiquette.
+Some cultural and religious traditions require that the deceased is interred in their final resting place within a day of passing, and most others expect not more than a week to go by before a proper burial takes place.
+The funeral ceremony must occur before the deceased is laid to rest, which means that loved ones have precious little time to plan and prepare for their final goodbyes.

-Cremation services, on the other hand, can occur before or any time after the immolation to better suit loved ones’ busy schedules.
-Since family and friends tend to spread far and wide, many are forced to forgo funerals due to difficulties associated with work and travel.
-A flexible timeline for cremation services allows all loved ones to attend and show their respect for the deceased.
+On the other hand, services can occur before or any time after cremation, which is much more convenient for loved ones with busy schedules.
+Since family and friends often live far from each other, many are forced to forgo traditional funerals due to difficulties associated with work and travel.
+A flexible timeline for cremation services makes it easier for loved ones to attend and pay their respects.

 - Methods of Memorialization